redirectionio/libapache2-mod-redirectionio/README.md

 You will need [apxs](https://httpd.apache.org/docs/2.4/programs/apxs.html) installed and available

-Then simply do the following command:
+Then execute the following command:

 ```
 ./configure --with-libredirectionio=/tmp/libredirectionio